Review: NetAtmo Urban Weather Station

 The outdoor module needs protection from the rain or the hygrometer gets stuck

 When it comes to measurements, the indoor module has a more comprehensive roster that can plot temperature, humidity, pressure, CO2 and sound levels.
-By contrast, the outdoor unit tracks only temperature and humidity, however, it does monitor air quality and relay pollutant information but doesn’t plot them.
+By contrast, the outdoor unit tracks only temperature and humidity, however, air quality and pollutant information appears but this is sourced from a location aware web site.
 The levels shown are based on the Citeair index which measures the overall air quality and the UWS app shows only the types that predominate, rather than all the measurable pollutants.

 Tapping the info sections provide comprehensive descriptions of functions of the iPhone dashboard